CoPilot

 Organizing the data as a knowledge graph allows a chatbot to access accurate, fact-based information quickly and efficiently, thereby reducing the reliance on generating responses from patterns learned during training, which can sometimes be incorrect or out of date.

 QueryAI is the third component of TigerGraph CoPilot.
 It is designed to be used as a developer tool to help generate graph queries in GSQL from an English language description.
 It can also be used to generate schema, data mapping, and even dashboards.
 This will enable developers to write GSQL queries more quickly and accurately, and will be especially useful for those who are new to GSQL.
-QueryAI is available in alpha Q4 2024.
+Currently, experimental openCypher generation is available.

 CoPilot is available as an add-on service to your workspace on TigerGraph Cloud.
-Please follow the instructions here to start on TigerGraph Cloud within minutes.
+It is disabled by default.
+Please contact [email protected] to enable TigerGraph CoPilot as an option in the Marketplace.

 If you don’t need to extend the source code of CoPilot, the quickest way is to deploy its docker image with the docker compose file in the repo.
 In order to take this route, you will need the following prerequisites.